Perfect for parties or a busy weeknight, these turkey enchilada slow cooker meatballs are easy to make, healthy, and so flavorful!

 Then into the slow cooker they go, topped with Old El Paso Mild Enchilada Sauce.
 They’ll cook in that delicious bath of enchilada sauce for about two hours or until they’re cooked through and full of great enchilada flavor.

-Top with a little green stuff (I used green onion but cilantro would be fab too!), and serve hot.
+Top with a little green stuff (sliced green onion or chopped fresh cilantro) and serve hot.
 If you’re serving them at a party, you could put them on a tray with toothpicks.
-If they’re family dinner, I’d recommend pairing with some brown rice and grilled (or roasted or sautéed!) vegetables for a complete meal.
+If they’re family dinner, I’d recommend pairing with some brown rice and grilled or roasted vegetables for a complete meal.